valeriopagliarino/ESP2-2021-UNITO-Public/README.md

 # Physics laboratory II - GR.
 1 - A.A.
 2020-2021

 Data analysis of the introductory course "Esperimentazioni II" / Physics Laboratory II (Electromagnetism and optics) at Department of Physics - University of Turin.
 (2nd year) <br>
-**Authors: Federica Sibilla, Valerio Pagliarino, Filippo Oreglia - Students at University of Turin.** <br> Proff.
+**Authors: Federica Sibilla, Filippo Oreglia, Valerio Pagliarino - Students at University of Turin.** <br> Proff.
 R. Bellan, S. Argirò
 <p>
 All the rights reserved for papers and documents by people affiliated with University of Turin and other authors.
 Data analysis macros and experimental data are released under CC-BY license.